 “Duplicate” mirrors the laptop screen while “Extend” will merge your TV and laptop screens into one large display (usually used for multiple monitor streaming setups).

 The main benefit of this method is high definition quality on both the visual and audio fronts.
 The cable itself is also relatively cheap, and even a bargain version obtained from a local electronics outlet is more than sufficient.

-The only real downside to using the HDMI method is that cables are generally short in length, meaning the laptop needs to be in proximity to the TV, which can be cumbersome for many setups.
-You can opt for a longer cable, but length equals an incremental loss of quality so tread carefully.
+The only real downside to using the HDMI method is that cables are generally short in length, meaning that the laptop needs to be close to the TV, which can be inconvenient for many setups.
+You can opt for a longer cable, but length equals an incremental loss of quality, so tread carefully.

 Method 2: Connecting A Laptop To A TV Using VGA

-Chances are your laptop is equipped with an HDMI output, but if it’s older than six or seven years, it might very well be fitted with the old rectangular 15-pin analog VGA standard output.
+Chances are your laptop is equipped with an HDMI output, but if it’s older than six or seven years, it might very well fit with the earlier rectangular 15-pin analog VGA standard output.

 The process is similar to HDMI, however, turn off the laptop before continuing.
-Plug a male-to-male VGA cable into the blue VGA port on the laptop, then run the other end to the VGA port on the TV (sometimes named ”PC IN” or some variation including the word ”computer” or ”PC”).
+Plug a male-to-male VGA cable into the blue VGA port on the laptop, and then run the other end to the VGA port on the TV – sometimes named ”PC IN” or some variation including the word ”computer” or ”PC”.